alexnesov/Financial-portfolio-Flask/README.md

 ![This package is currently under development.](https://img.shields.io/badge/under-development-orange.svg)

+This repository is under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)

 Please contact alex@financial-portfolio.io for further information, for a demo or a collab.
 </br>

+### Tech Stack
 <ul>
 	<li>Deployment with AWS Beanstalk + Docker
 	<li>DB: AWS RDS MySQL